kubernetes-sigs/vsphere-csi-driver/docs/book/features/vsphere_csi_migration.md

                csi.vsphere.vmware.com:
                  Node ID:  k8s-node1
            Events:         <none>

+   - Restart the kubelet on the control plane nodes using the command:
+       $ systemctl restart kubelet

+   - Verify that the kubelet is functioning correctly using the following command:
+       $ systemctl status kubelet

+   - If there are any issues with the kubelet, check the logs on the control plane node using the following command:
+       $ journalctl -xe

+   - Once the kubelet is restarted, `uncordon` the node so that it can be used for scheduling workloads:
+     $ kubectl uncordon k8s-node1

-   - Repeat this for all workload nodes in the Kubernetes Cluster.
+   - Repeat these steps for all workload nodes in the Kubernetes Cluster.

 7. There is also an optional `CSIMigrationvSphereComplete` flag that can be enabled if all the nodes have CSI migration enabled. `CSIMigrationvSphereComplete` helps stop registering the vSphere in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin. `CSIMigrationvSphereComplete` flag requires `CSIMigration` and `CSIMigrationvSphere` feature flags enabled and vSphere CSI plugin installed and configured on all nodes in the cluster.
 8. Verify vSphere in-tree PVCs and PVs are migrated to vSphere CSI driver, verify `pv.kubernetes.io/migrated-to: csi.vsphere.vmware.com` annotations are present on PVCs and PVs.